Pelda03/tournament-champ-select/README.md

 This program also has a functionality of updating tiers for each champion directly via the GUI in root window.

-The second (app.py) has no tier functionality, but does the job of selecting 20 champs.
+The second (app.py) has no tier functionality, and has an integrated champion list directly inside one file, but does the job of selecting 20 champs.